Disease

 Detailed early impacts at TCRMP sites can be found in the site descriptions of the 2020 TCRMP annual report and are covered in more detail by Brandt et al. 2021.
 Since the 2020 monitoring period, SCTLD has spread to eastern St. John and as far as St. Croix.
 As of the 2020 TCRMP annual report, 85% of TCRMP locations have become impacted and are experiencing losses in coral species and cover.
 Ginsburg Fringe, Coral Bay, Buck Island STX, Great Pond, and Jacks Bay had no recorded instances of SCTLD during the 2020 monitoring surveys.
 The locations most adversely affected by SCTLD include Kings Corner, Seahorse Cottage Shoal, and Flat Cay with relative coral cover losses of 64.6%, 62.6%, and 61.5%, respectively, since before SCTLD arrived.

-Other accounts of SCTLD research in the territory can be found in Meiling et al. 2020, Costa et al. 2021, and Meiling et al. 2021.
+More detailed impacts at TCRMP sites can be found in the site summaries of the TCRMP reports, and other accounts of SCTLD research in the territory can be found in Meiling et al. 2020, Costa et al. 2021, and Meiling et al. 2021.

 Photo: Kathryn Cobleigh